marcellocurto/easy-airtable-api/README.md

 While this is still an early project and needs more work, you can already use it to fetch and update records in your Airtable bases.

+I'm already using it in production for many projects.

 It also supports generating TypeScript definitions for your Airtable tables which is super useful.

 ## Install